cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 }
 ```

 All the message processing code were created for you and all you are left to do is code the meat of the action.
-Opting for Starport is a wise decision as you can see.
+Opting for Ignite CLI is a wise decision as you can see.

 Given that you have already done a lot of preparatory work: what does it involve to code the action?
 With what do you replace `// TODO: Handling the message`?